schmettow/New_Stats/docs/Generalized_Linear_Models.md

 <!-- 1.
 Is the overall location of the scale untouched, that is, have both anchors been moved by the same distance outwards? -->
 <!-- 1.
 What range do websites cover as compared to all thinkable visual impressions? -->

 For the sake of simplicity (not for a strong research design), let us assume that one participant has rated a sample of 400 websites in two conditions: narrow anchoring and wide anchoring.
-The following simulates data as if there were just a minor positive shift of the wider condition, accompanied by an immense up-scaling.
+The following simulates data such that both anchorings have the same location (`mu`), but the narrow anchoring condition produces a much more exploitation of the range.
+Note that parameter `phi` does not increase variance, but just the opposite: the range of the scale is expanded, which lets the variance shrink.
+It is comparable to the number of trials in a binomial process.
+The more trials there are, the relatively tighter the distribution becomes.

 ```r